tiharagrrr/tiharagrrr/README.md

 - 👋 Hi, I’m Tihara or Tee for short.
-- 👀 My hobbies are coding, listening to music and playing league :)
+- 👀 My hobbies are coding, listening to music and hanging out with my friends :)
 - 🌱 I’m currently learning technologies such as Next js and the MERN stack as well as Machine Learning.
 - 📫 You can reach me via email, tiharaeg@gmail.com
-- 😄 Pronouns: She/ Her
+- 😄 Pronouns: She/her

 <!---